Let yourself be surprised: discover the Cicadella dress

 A little dress that doesn't lack audacity

-The suppleness of the fabric and the absence of a seam at the waist allow the patterns to express themselves completely, which stand out even more intensely in this new sand and black variation of the Jardin Fauve print .
+The flexibility of the fabric and the absence of a seam at the waist allow the patterns to fully express themselves, which stand out even more intensely in this new sand and black variation of the Jardin Fauve print .
 The dress is not lined, and the opacity of the fabric is not a problem.
 Warmed by my long coat, and nicely booted, here is a new dress quickly sewn for a wow effect that works every time.

-In a beautiful plain viscose twill , with long sleeves and a cuff embellished with buttons like jewels , Cicadella plays it discreet but does not lack charm.
+In a beautiful plain viscose twill , with long sleeves and a cuff embellished with jewel-like buttons , Cicadella plays it discreet but doesn't lack charm.

 A blouse that makes your cheeks blush